just

 just --help

-Note that install.sh may fail on GitHub actions, or in other environments where many machines share IP addresses. install.sh calls GitHub APIs in order to determine the latest version of just to install, and those API calls are rate-limited on a per-IP basis.
+Note that install.sh may fail on GitHub Actions, or in other environments where many machines share IP addresses. install.sh calls GitHub APIs in order to determine the latest version of just to install, and those API calls are rate-limited on a per-IP basis.
 To make install.sh more reliable in such circumstances, pass a specific tag to install with --tag.

 GitHub Actions